 It can be helpful to ask yourself some questions about the things that may affect you.
-For example, the impact of day to day pressures or things that have happened in your past that may influence how you feel now.
+For example, the impact of day to day pressures, or things that have happened in your past.

 We all experience difficulties and challenges in our lives.
 Some issues may keep difficult feelings going, for example ongoing pain, being alone, financial or family pressures.
 All or some of these may play a part in how we think and feel.